 According to recent research by Cigna, loneliness is at an all-time high.

-A Harvard study showed that over a third of American adults felt lonely during the pandemic.
-With 61% of young people feeling it the most.
+Meanwhile, Harvard researchers found over a third of American adults reported loneliness during the pandemic, with 61% of young people feeling it the most.

-With a loneliness epidemic linked to pandemic safety measures, even experts are stumped about fixing it And as much as we champion remote work, there’s only so much Zoom can do.
+With a loneliness epidemic linked to pandemic safety measures, even experts don’t quite know how to fix it.
+And as much as we champion remote work, there’s only so much Zoom can do.